hs-safl/CPF_demo/README.md

-# Machine Learning for Explanation of Sub-grid Convective Precipitation: A Case Study over CONUS using a Convection-allowing Model:
+# Machine Learning for Explanation of Sub-grid Convective Precipitation: A Case Study over CONUS using a Convection-allowing Model

 ## Technical demonstration document with examples